2-Wavelength, Polarization-Maintaining WDMs

 • Slow Axis Aligned to Connector Key

-• Individual Test Report Included with Each Coupler (See the PER Measurement Tab; Click Here for a Sample Data Sheet)
+• Individual Test Report Available for Each Coupler (See the

 Thorlabs' Fused Polarization Maintaining (PM) Wavelength Division Multiplexers (WDMs) combine two wavelengths of light in PM fiber while maintaining the polarization of the incident light.
 These WDMs are reversible; they can also be used to split two discrete wavelengths entering the common port into two separate output ports.
 They are not designed to split the output from a broadband source.
 They can be readily customized for a wide variety of applications, enabling rapid design cycles and new project builds.
-For custom requests, please contact Tech Support.

 PM WDMs are available with three wavelength combinations, 980 nm / 1064 nm, 980 nm / 1550 nm, or 1310 nm / 1550 nm.
 They are also available with FC/PC or FC/APC connectors, or with unterminated fiber ends.
 These WDMs are manufactured using PANDA-style PM fiber which allows them to maintain a high polarization extinction ratio (PER) when light is launched along the slow axis of the fiber.
 As seen in the diagram above and to the right, stress rods run parallel to the fiber's core creating birefringence which allows for polarization-maintaining operation.

 Thorlabs' PM WDMs provide an PER of ≥20 dB including connectors and a wide -40 °C to 85 °C operating range.
-These WDMs undergo extensive testing and verification of the PER; details of our testing procedures are provided on the PER Measurement tab.
-A data sheet containing test results is shipped with each WDM; a sample data sheet for the 980 nm / 1550 nm PM WDMs can be viewed here.
-In addition, a specification sheet with a plot of the insertion loss is available for each coupler; click the red Docs icon (docs icon) below.
-All specifications are based on a slow axis launch.
+These WDMs undergo extensive testing and verification of the PER; details of our testing procedures are provided in the PER Measurement tab.
+A test report containing test results is available for each WDM; a sample test report for the 980 nm / 1550 nm PM WDMs can be viewed here.
+In addition, a specification sheet with a plot of the insertion loss is available for each coupler; click the red Docs icon

 Other Wavelength Division Multiplexers (WDMs)